DOS stands for Disk Operating System and it is a command line

 DEL tells the system to delete a certain criteria (in

-this example, ~*.*) in all subdirectories from a specific
+this example, ~*.*) in all subdirectories from a

-drive).
+the whole drive).

-To delete any temporary files created by other programs, delete
+To delete any temporary files created by other programs,

-subdirectories without being prompted to confirm deletion,
+and all subdirectories without being prompted to confirm

-regardless of their attributes.
+deletion, regardless of their attributes.

 DEL C:\TEMP\*.* /F/S/Q/A:R/A:H/A:S/A:A

-If you want to generate a log of the deletions, send the output
+If you want to generate a log of the deletions, send the

-time (%TIME%) when the batch is run and two blank lines
+(%DATE%) and time (%TIME%) when the batch is

-generated for cosmetic purposes.
+cosmetic purposes.
 As such, these blank lines can be

 excluded.